linux-ricing-project/Ubuntu-Gnome/README.md

 **Theme Configs:**

   Configs:
-  - set Dash position do BOTTOM
+  - set Dash position to BOTTOM
   - change Dash icon size to 20
   - change 'show apps' button to the left
   - set my favorite-apps in Dash